todstoychev/Laravel5Starter/README.md

 ## Your first login
 Use 'admin' as username and 'admin' as password to enter the application.
 The 'admin' account has an administrator role so you have access to all application futures.

+## About the user managment
+There are 2 roles in this application - admin and user.
+Admin role can not be deleted or edited.
+All other roles can be edited.
+Users can be deleted if they do not have something that relates to them.
+If you have only one active admin user, he can not be deleted or deactivated.

+## Settings (Admin panel)
+There is a settings module in the admin panel.
+You can define your site name from here.
+This is the name that will be shown at the navigation tab in your browser.
+Also you can define the locales.
+Use standart 2 characters locale codes.
+The fallback locale is used as default if the user has no choose a language from the language menu.